Curator ・ Researcher ・ Writer working across Japan and South Korea.

 Here?

-I spotted the word “Cocoroom” and went in.
+And then I spotted the word “Cocoroom” and stepped inside.

 A café?